 Babolat Play is the world first connected tennis racket!
-Presented at the 2014 Cannes Lions international advertising competition, the project won a gold award in the “innovation” category you could check here.
+Presented at the 2014 Cannes Lions international advertising competition, the project won a gold award in the “innovation” category.
 And that’s also a victory for Minko, the technology behind Babolat Play’s innovative and sexy data-visualization experience.

 Designed by the Ogilvy Lab Paris and implemented by Aerys using Minko, the biggest challenge was to deliver the same meaningful, sexy and vibrant data-visualization experience on all devices.
 Using Minko, the team has successfully built a native (C++/OpenGL) 3D hardware-accelerated app that would run on mobiles (OpenGL ES), web browsers (HTML5/WebGL) and even cloud servers with the exact same source code.